Skip to main content

 3

 Interaction code navigates the target site and captures the data you need into the parser.
-Use the Interaction code editor on the left.A minimal interaction script:
+Select Interaction code from the left sidebar and write the code in the main editor.A minimal interaction script:

 For a multi-page scrape, fan out with next_stage():

-See Scraper Studio functions for every interaction command.
+See Scraper Studio functions for the full list of interaction commands.

 4

-Parser code returns data to whichever interaction function called parse().
+The object returned by parser code is available wherever interaction code calls parse().
 See Scraper Studio functions for the parser helpers Bright Data Scraper Studio provides.

 5